FAIRmat-NFDI/pynxtools/docs/learn/pynxtools/nomad-integration.md

 | **Search index** | All Metainfo quantities that NOMAD has indexed for cross-dataset comparison |
 | **API** | Raw archive JSON accessible via the REST API |

+Note that for all NeXus/HDF5 datasets with non-scalar content, i.e. arrays, the contents are not copied into the NOMAD archive JSON.
+Instead, the value of the Metainfo `Quantity` in the `DATA` tab for this NeXus field is the mean value of the array.

 The key quantities indexed by the NeXus normalizer depend on the application definition: common entries include technique name (`definition`), sample identifiers, start time, and instrument names.

 ---